sigp/lighthouse/book/src/run_a_node.md

 The Ethereum community provides various [public endpoints](https://eth-clients.github.io/checkpoint-sync-endpoints/) for you to choose from for your initial checkpoint state.
 Select one for your network and use it as the URL.

-For example, the URL for the checkpoint sync of the mainnet from Sigma Prime is `https://mainnet.checkpoint.sigp.io`, which we will use in [step 3](#step-3-run-lighthouse).
+For example, the URL for Sigma Prime's checkpoint sync server for mainnet is `https://mainnet.checkpoint.sigp.io`, which we will use in [step 3](#step-3-run-lighthouse).

 ## Step 2: Set up an execution node